getbubblenow/bubble/docs/dev.md

 If all you want to do is launch your own Bubble, starting with the [Bubble Docker Launcher](docker-launcher.md) is probably faster and easier.

-Or perhaps you are interested interacting with Bubble programmatically?
+Or perhaps you want to interact with Bubble programmatically?
 Explore the [Bubble API Guide](https://github.com/getbubblenow/bubble-docs/blob/master/api/README.md) and [Bubble API Reference](https://app.getbubblenow.com/apidocs/).